skienzmatishun/rippreport/content/p/moma-bear/index.md

 Within the legal process, victimized women may be placed under a microscope wherein every action, facial expression, and verbal innuendo within the courtroom may be scrutinized and judged.
-These women have already been severely traumatized; they have fled their abusers under dire circumstances, and now the additional terror of being branded as an unfit mother hangs over their heads like a guillotine.
+These women have already been severely traumatized.
+They have fled their abusers under dire circumstances, and now the additional terror of being branded as an unfit mother hangs over their heads like a guillotine.
 The stakes are inconceivable.
 Considering the reality that their child could be temporarily, or permanently, taken away provokes